BeeAlarmed/BeeAlarmed/README.md

 As you can see the filmed area is green and illumined by two LED-stripes in the front and back.

 ## Remarks
 - The neural network was trained with data that was collected with the above mentioned camera system.
-If you build your own system bee monitoring system, you may expierence different results due to different camera angles, resolutions, sharpness, background color and so on.
+If you build your own system bee monitoring system, you may experience different results due to different camera angles, resolutions, sharpness, background color and so on.
 In this case you should create your own dataset and train the neural network with it.
 Once complete, I'll provide my scripts and the dataset that I used to train the network.

 ## What is still to do?
 - Optimize the neural network with live data.
 Currently everything is based on video material that was captured at the end of the year.